Subscribe

 • Don’t smoke cigarettes or marijuana around your kitten — Your kitten’s nasal passage and sinuses are extremely sensitive.
 They can easily become further irritated by secondhand tobacco or marijuana smoke.

 • Clean! — Dust particles, especially in kitty litter, can further irritate your pet’s illness.
 So, make sure you regularly empty their litter boxes and try to keep your home as clean as possible.
+Select a dust-free, scent-free cat litter to help prevent additional irritants that could bother your kitty.

 How to prevent respiratory illness in kittens